How the 10-Year Rule Increases Taxes

 Leveraging your Required Minimum Distributions is a great way to leave a non-taxable lump sum to your heirs.

 Guaranteed Universal Life Insurance (GUL) is the cheapest, most effective way to build a death benefit.
 You can use second-to-die policies to increase the death benefit or lower the premiums.
-If you have extra RMDs and are not averse to using permanent life insurance, this is a real reasonable option.
+This option is reasonable if you have extra RMDs and are not averse to using permanent life insurance.

 Accumulation Trusts